How To Recognize the 5 Types of Tooth Cracks

 Treatment

-here are typically no symptoms with craze lines.
-Treatment can be for esthetic reasons only and the prognosis is very good.
+There are typically no symptoms with craze lines.
+Treatment can be for esthetic reasons only, and the prognosis is very good.
 Prevention of bruxism, parafunction, and excessive trauma from occlusal forces is recommended.

 Fractured cusp

-A fractured cusp is a complete or incomplete fracture of the crown of the tooth that extends subgingivally.
-The extent and degree of the fractured cusp is variable.
+A fractured cusp is a complete or incomplete fracture of the tooth’s crown that extends subgingivally.
+The extent and degree of the fractured cusp are variable.
 The most common cuspal areas to fracture are the lingual cusps of the lower molars and the buccal cusps of the upper molars.

-The fractured cusp may break and separate entirely at the time of a traumatic event.
-The resultant tooth segment may be attached to the gingival tissues and need to be removed.
+The fractured cusp may break and separate at the time of a traumatic event.
+The resultant tooth segment may be attached to the gingival tissues and needs to be removed.
 The remaining exposed tooth area may be sensitive to temperature until it’s restored.
 Alternatively, the patient may have complaints of biting or temperature sensitivity before the complete cuspal fracture.
-The biting complaints are typically pain upon compression and/or pain upon release of biting pressure.
+Biting complaints are typically pain on compression and/or on release of biting pressure.
 Once the fractured cusp is removed, the biting pain is relieved.

-Transillumination can be helpful in fractured cusp identification.
+Transillumination can be helpful for identifying fractured cusps.
 The transilluminated light will not penetrate beyond the fractured segment into the rest of the tooth.

 Treatment